Wednesday, November 29, 2006

 Add wet ingredients to dry ingredients and stir until well combined.
 The mixture will appear quite wet at this stage.

 Press mixture into the prepared pan.
 The base of a flat-bottomed glass can be used to help press the mixture down firmly and smoothly.
-Refrigerate while preparing icing.
+Refrigerate while preparing icing (see instructions below).

 Spread lemon icing over slice and sprinkle with extra coconut.

-Refrigerate slice until cold and firm then remove from the pan and cut into squares.
+Refrigerate slice until cold and firm then remove from the pan and cut into pieces.
 Store slice in an airtight container in the refrigerator or freezer.

 Lemon Icing